Marquesan swiftlet

 The Marquesan swiftlet (Aerodramus ocistus) is a species of swift in the family Apodidae.
 It is endemic to French Polynesia.
 Its natural habitat is subtropical or tropical moist lowland forests.

+While this species is considered a full species in the IOC World Bird List (version 15.1), the IUCN/BirdLife International treat it as a subspecies (Aerodramus leucophaeus ocistus) of Polynesian swiftlet.